British Army during the French Revolutionary and Napoleonic Wars: Riflemen and light infantry

 A number of infantry regiments were newly formed as, or converted into, dedicated regular light infantry regiments.
-During the early war against the French, the British Army was bolstered by light infantry mercenaries from Germany and the Low Countries, but the British light infantry companies proved inadequate against the experienced and far more numerous French during the Flanders campaign, and in the Netherlands in 1799, and light infantry development became urgent.
+During the early war against the French, the British Army was bolstered by light infantry mercenaries from Germany and the Low Countries, but the British light infantry companies proved inadequate against the experienced and far more numerous French during the Flanders campaign, and in the 1799 Anglo-Russian invasion of Holland, and light infantry development became urgent.
 The first rifle-armed unit, the 5th Battalion of the 60th Regiment, was formed mainly from German émigrés before 1795.
 An Experimental Corps of Riflemen, armed with the British Infantry Rifle, more commonly known as the Baker rifle, was formed in 1800, and was brought into the line as the 95th Regiment of Foot (Rifles) in 1802.
 Some of the light units of the King's German Legion were also armed with the same weapon.
 The rifle-armed units saw extensive service, most prominently in the Peninsular War where the mountainous terrain saw them in their element.